 The Journey Continues

 Since this time Jenny has continued to paint prophetically, although she is no longer with ‘Warrior Poets.’
-She has founded Melbourne-based Patmos Arts, a creative community which uses art classes, excursions, retreats and more to encourage individuals in their artistic gifts.
+She has founded Melbourne-based Patmos Arts, a creative community that uses art classes, excursions, retreats, and more to encourage individuals in their artistic gifts.